jfrog/log-analytics-prometheus/README.md

     if prometheus is already installed and configured, we recommend to have the existing prometheus release name handy.
     If Loki is already installed and configured, we recommend to have its service URL handy.

-If prometheus and loki are already available you can skip the installation section and proceed to configuration section.
 ```
+If prometheus and loki are already available you can skip the installation section and proceed to [Configuration Section](#Configuration).

 # Installation